 Last summer, a group of 6 of us decided to take a single night trip to Floe Lake from August 7 to 8.
 We deemed this out “redemption trip” after being rained out on our third day along the Rockwall and never making it to the lake in 2019.
-This hike is a 19.3 km out and back trail that can be done as a day hike (though I would certainly recommend staying at the backcountry site if you are able to book it!).
+This hike is a 21 km out-and-back trail with 1,110 metres of elevation that can be done as an extreme day hike (though I would certainly recommend staying at the backcountry site if you are able to book it!).

 The valley on the way into Floe Lake.